 Our nation’s first two regional ocean plans are complete and well into implementation, and even more regions are beginning to work on their own planning efforts.
 The six years that regions have spent working together have shown how planning helps ocean users, states and federal agencies achieve better outcomes, and that collaborative ocean planning just makes good sense.

 Despite this, some in Congress are still trying to roll back progress.
-This month we have seen two anti-ocean planning policy riders introduced in Congress: Section 505 of the House FY18 Energy & Water Appropriations bill and Section 435 of the House Interior & Environment Appropriations bill.
+This month we have seen three anti-ocean planning policy riders introduced in Congress: Section 505 of the House FY18 Energy & Water Appropriations bill, Section 435 of the House FY18 Interior & Environment Appropriations bill, and Section 756 of the House FY18 Agriculture & Rural Development Appropriations bill.
 We will not be surprised to see more in the coming weeks, as the House takes up additional spending bills.

 If this seems familiar, it should.
 Way back in 2014 we wrote a blog describing these House riders as “Groundhog Day” because there had already been so many.
 We’re now up to 19 riders (none of which have yet become law) attempting to prevent regions from collaboratively planning for their ocean’s future.
 The vast majority have been attached to appropriations bills, where they are subject to virtually no substantive debate and can be passed despite widespread opposition from the states and stakeholders they would affect.